MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/omnichannel-customer-service-app-agent.md

 ---
-title: "Omnichannel for Customer Service app for agents | MicrosoftDocs"
+title: "Agents using Omnichannel for Customer Service app | MicrosoftDocs"
 description: "Learn about the Omnichannel for Customer Service app"
 keywords: ""
 author: kabala123